Summary

 Easily confused individuals

-There is another Ernest H HICKS born a few years later but descended from
+is another Ernest H HICKS born a few years later but descended

-another Loughton HICKS family, also another father and son duo
+from another Loughton HICKS family, also another father and

 unless stated otherwise.